 Music is at the heart of St. Paul’s identity as a parish.
-With two music directors, three choirs, a Celtic ensemble, a beautiful Schoenstein organ, and multiple musical parishioners, well-crafted music touches all that we do.
+With three choirs, a Celtic ensemble, a beautiful Schoenstein organ, and multiple musical parishioners, well-crafted music touches all that we do.
 Whether you have a young person interested in high-quality music instruction, or you are a musician yourself, you are welcome in St. Paul’s music program!
 As we gather back together in the coming weeks and months for worship, choirs and instrumentalists will be increasingly reintroduced into our liturgical fabric.

-New to St. Paul’s, the Youth Choir works on virtual projects concurrent with the Parish Choir.
+New to St. Paul’s, the Youth Choir works on projects concurrent with the Parish Choir.
 A meeting time for the fall will be determined based on COVID-19 vaccination schedules.

 This vibrant group for children age 5 through 3rd grade is a mainstay of children’s worship at St. Paul’s.
 Normally meeting weekly for games, music theory lessons, and singing, the Children’s Choir schedule for the fall will be contingent on COVID-19 vaccination schedules.
-Currently, the Children’s Choir focuses on digital singing projects for virtual choirs.

 For more information on our parish music, or to join one of our choirs, please contact Director of Music Daniel Brinson.